Human Growth and Development Updates for 2019-2020

-Please join us for a parent education event, “How to Talk With Your Child About Sexuality and Relationships” presented by Heidi Winig, from BACHE/Cardea Services.
+Please find below one of the parent education events from last year, “How to Talk With Your Child About Sexuality and Relationships” presented by Heidi Winig, from BACHE/Cardea Services.

 Cupertino Union School District middle schools will be providing comprehensive sexual health education to 7th-grade students using the Positive Prevention Plus program.
 Your student’s science teacher will provide this instruction and lessons are scheduled for May and June.